Alexander Patch: Mediterranean and European Theaters

-In August 1945, Patch returned to the United States to take command of the Fourth Army headquartered at the Fort Sam Houston, Texas, but was hospitalized with lung problems in November and passed away a week later.
+In August 1945, Patch returned to the United States to take command of the Fourth Army headquartered at Fort Sam Houston, Texas, but bound for the expected invasion of Japan.

+Patch was hospitalized with lung problems in November and died a week later.

 Personal life

-On November 20, 1915, he married Julia Adrianne Littell (1893–1988), daughter of Brigadier General Isaac William Littell.
+On 20 November 1915, he married Julia Adrianne Littell (1893–1988), daughter of Brigadier General Isaac William Littell.
 They had two children.
-Patch suffered a personal tragedy when their 24-year-old son, Captain Alexander M. Patch III, was killed in action on October 22, 1944 while leading C Company of the 315th Infantry Regiment of the 79th Infantry Division in the Meurthe-et-Moselle department in north-eastern France.
+Patch suffered a personal tragedy when their 24-year-old son, Captain Alexander M. Patch III, was killed in action on 22 October 1944 while leading C Company of the 315th Infantry Regiment of the 79th Infantry Division in the Meurthe-et-Moselle department in north-eastern France.
 Captain Patch was a posthumous recipient of the Distinguished Service Cross, the Silver Star and Purple Heart.
 He is interred in the Epinal American Cemetery and Memorial, Lorraine, France.

-Patch died of pneumonia on November 21, 1945, two days short of his 56th birthday, at Brooke General Hospital at Fort Sam Houston, Texas.
+Patch died of pneumonia on 21 November 1945, two days short of his 56th birthday, at Brooke General Hospital at Fort Sam Houston, Texas.
 He is buried in New York state at West Point Cemetery on the grounds of the academy.

 Legacy

-Kurmärker Kaserne, in Stuttgart-Vaihingen, West Germany, was renamed Patch Barracks in his honor on July 4, 1952.
+Kurmärker Kaserne, in Stuttgart-Vaihingen, West Germany, was renamed Patch Barracks in his honor on 4 July 1952.
 Patch Barracks is the home of Headquarters, United States European Command (HQ USEUCOM), the supreme American military command in Europe.
-Patch Barracks also has a middle school named after him, as well as the former high school (1979–2015).
+Patch Barracks also has an elementary school named after him, as well as the former high school (1979–2015).
+The former kindergarten at Ft.
+Benning, Georgia was named Patch.
 The U.S. Navy transport USNS General Alexander M. Patch (T-AP-122) was also named for Patch.
 Boulevard Patch in southeastern France, from the main road to Pampelonne Plage in Ramatuelle in the Provence-Alpes-Côte d'Azur, is also named for him.